Vito217/VRIDE/README.md

 <ul>
   <li>The Pharo server must have a default author.
 Otherwise, if the user tries to define a method, the server will be waiting for an author.
 If the user selects the yet undefined method, the software will crash.</li>
-  <li>Some details in the text highlightning, such as incorrect coloring, blank spaces, etc.</li>
+  <li>Some details in the text editor, such as incorrect highlightning, coloring, blank spaces, etc.</li>
 </ul>